telliott99/MyJava/part1/numbers.rst

 http://introcs.cs.princeton.edu/java/home/

-These different types of floating point number (think:  scientific notation) differ by how many bits are used to represent them.
-A ``double`` is a floating point number with twice the precision (twice the number of digits) as a ``float``.
+Different types of number differ by how many bits are used to represent them.
+A ``double`` is a floating point number (think:  scientific notation) with twice the precision (twice the number of digits) as a ``float``.
 These are useful for approximately 15 and 7 places, respectively.
 Similarly ``long`` (64), ``int`` (32), ``short`` (16) and ``byte`` (8) are different forms of integer, which differ in their maximum values, again, because of the number of bits used to represent them inside the program, as listed.

-One point worth mentioning is that a change from one type of a number to another may happen implicitly, if the change conserves information, but the other direction requires a cast.
+One point worth mentioning is that a change from one type of a number to another may happen implicitly, if the change conserves information, but changing in the other direction requires a cast.
 Here is an example with floats (floating point numbers) and integers:

 .. sourcecode:: java